Why are my indoor plants growing mould?

 Chance are, it isn’t doing any harm.
 It’s a really common occurrence, especially if you have moist soil.
 However it can point to underlying issues.

-What causes indoor plants to grow mould?
+What causes Monstera plants to grow mould indoors?

 The mould growing on the soil of your plants is most likely to be saprophytic fungi.
 It feeds on decaying organic matter in moist soil so it’ll urn up if: